A conversation with Alumnus Hemant Madhwani, of Class 2013 of Jaipuria Institute of Management, Noida.

 Mr. Ashish, the CEO of BookMyShow is really an inspirational man.
 He does not dismiss any idea coming from his team!
 He is always open to critical feedback and healthy propositions.
 He listened to what I have to say and asked for a complete study.
 And within 2 months newspapers and media houses had news flashing all over- BookMyShow has picked up 75% stakes in Townscript,” says Hemant.

-After working for 5.5 years at BookMyShow as Business Development Head and thereafter, as Head Business Development of Townscript.
-Hemant currently is in Auckland, New Zealand, working with Collection House Group.
-And we had the opportunity to converse with him about his career moves, his game plans and suggestions for latest graduates who are looking forward to enter the Sales industry in the quest of success.
+After working for 9 years at BookMyShow as Business Development Head, thereafter, as Head Business Development of Townscript and now as Assistant General Manager – Live Entertainment – South India.
+We had the opportunity to converse with him about his career moves, his game plans, and suggestions for the latest graduates who are looking forward to enter the Sales industry in the quest for success.

 “First and foremost, I strongly believe in the Sales domain.
 I am a Sales guy from heart and I would say, no other domain allows you success at the pace Sales does.
 You cannot expect the company to give you growth unless you are ready to bring money to your organization through your work.
 And that is precisely why we Sales people start earning in larger digits from quite early in our careers,” remarks Hemant.
 According to him, Sales is a profile that brings out the best in you.
 From Communication skills to your people skills, from foresight to logical thinking, Sales require a man to be in his best- every single day and Hemant rates Sales a Ten on a Ten as a domain simply because of the intellectual stimulation and satisfaction it brings on the table.